SuheylSeles/SuheylSeles/README.md

 Who is Süheyl and what does he do?

-The more you learn, the more you understand
+The more I learn, the more I understand

-Loving as you understand,
+Loving as I understand,

 I am a Computer Engineer who works more as he loves and tries to improve himself constantly.